lleininger/MSDS6306_CaseStudyOne/README.md

 Powerpoint: Lisa

 *Though we worked for several hours together reworking code and editing our presentation pieces, both the rmarkdown and powerpoint.
-It is unlikely there is any part of this project which was down without any collaboration or input from the other partner.
+It is unlikely there is any part of this project which was done without any collaboration or input from the other partner.

 Contact Information: